sharon-artisan/accredify-assessment/README.md

 Once the application is running, you can access it in your web browser at `http://localhost:3000`.

 ## Testing
-To run Unit tests for the Accredify Assessment application, run the following command: `npm test` To run E2E tests for the Accredify Assessment application, run the following command: `npm start` and then open another terminal to run `npm run cypress:open`, click E2E Testing, and select `acceptance_criteria.cy.js`
+- To run Unit tests for the Accredify Assessment application, run the following command: `npm test`
+- To run E2E tests for the Accredify Assessment application:
+    1. Run the following command: `npm start`
+    2. Open another terminal to run `npm run cypress:open`
+    3. Click E2E Testing, and select `acceptance_criteria.cy.js`

 ## Contributing
 Contributions to the Accredify Assessment project are welcome.
 Please follow the guidelines in the CONTRIBUTING.md file.